Introduction to Urinary Incontinence

-Stress incontinence is what happens when we sneeze, cough, jump, or laugh and we leak urine.
-This is a very common type of urinary incontinence, especially in patients who are older or women who have had a baby.
-What happens In stress incontinence is that our pelvic floor muscles are not able to contract to hold back the increase in pressure in our abdomen.
-This causes urinary leakage because our muscles can't stop us from peeing.
+Stress Incontinence: Stress incontinence occurs when we sneeze, cough, jump, or laugh and experience urine leakage.
+This type of urinary incontinence is quite common, especially in older patients or women who have given birth.
+In stress incontinence, our pelvic floor muscles are unable to contract adequately to counter the increased pressure in our abdomen.
+Consequently, this muscle weakness results in urinary leakage when our muscles can't prevent us from urinating.

 Urge Incontinence: Urge incontinence is characterized by the urgent need to urinate, but we struggle to make it to the bathroom in time.
 Some individuals may dribble a little on their way to the restroom, while others find that once they feel the need to urinate, there's no delaying it.
 In urge incontinence, there is a lack of endurance in our pelvic floor muscles.
 These muscles cannot contract and maintain that contraction to signal our bladder that we are not yet ready to urinate.